 Emergency shelters play a critical role in providing basic needs (food, clothing, and shelter) for those who are homeless, and the City will continue to fund emergency shelter services.
-The 2021 AAP set forth resources to assist with overnight shelter services.
-This AAP provide resources for transitional housing operated by Seed of Faith Ministries.
-It is important to note that the goal of transitional housing is to move individuals and families from street to temporary shelter and successful placement into appropriate permanent housing solutions.
+This AAP provided resources for case management in shelter services operated by St. Francis Shelter and Women at the Well.
+It is important to note that the goal of transitional and shelter housing is to move individuals and families from street to temporary shelter and successful placement into appropriate permanent housing solutions.